 It works for decentralized storage systems, as well.
 Software pirates reading this might remember helping to upload a file before theirs had finished downloading.
 This was basically sharding, and a similar technique is applied by emerging decentralized storage systems such as MaidSafe, which have adopted blockchain technology.

-The major difference between sharding in centralized versus decentralized databases is that the shards cannot be trusted.
+The major difference between sharding in centralized versus decentralized databases is that decentralized shards cannot be trusted.
 Data is stored redundantly in case a node goes offline, and is verified using cryptography to prevent it from being corrupted either intentionally or unintentionally.
 The blockchain can be used to track content ownership and incentivize network participants, which is the focus of platforms like DCore.

 The practice of sharding the blockchain itself is still nascent, however.
 Forming consensus via proof-of-work, proof of stake, or other protocols has mathematical requirements which make distributing it more complex.
 Hackers might try to isolate and take over one shard at a time or obstruct communication between them, which must be combatted without the assistance of a server administrator.

 The main difference between this process and sidechains is that sidechains are more subordinate: failed sidechains cause no lasting systemic damage to the main network, and may be safely kept or rejected as desired.
 Sharded blockchains, however, exhibit a property called “tight coupling”: their validity is inseparable from that of their constituent shards, from which they are derived.
 Losing a shard means the potential loss of crucial entries to the base ledger.